autoloadnextpost/auto-load-next-post/readme.txt

 4. Theme Customizer: The same settings can be applied via the theme customizer.

 == Changelog ==
+= 1.5.5 : 26th November 2018 =
+* Added: Screen reader support for links missing them.
+* Checked: Compatibility with WordPress 5.0
+* Fixed: Missing semicolon at the end of the JavaScript and minified with correction.
+* Fixed: WP dashboard footer is only styled on the ALNP settings page.
+* Updated: CSS assets did not fully minify properly since last CSS update.
+* Updated: POT file for translations.
+* Updated: Code cleanup.

 = 1.5.4 : 10th November 2018 =
 * Fixed: Welcome notice.
 A class was not defined to return `alnp_get_random_page_permalink` function for unsuported themes.
 * Moved: `alnp_get_random_page_permalink` function to core functions so it is globally used instead.